DFHack/dfhack/docs/Compile.rst

 DFHack is meant to be installed into an existing DF folder, so get one ready.

-We assume that any Linux platform will have ``git`` available (though it may require installing from your package manager.)
+We assume that any Linux platform will have ``git`` available (though it may need to be installed with your package manager.)

-To build DFHack you need GCC version 4.5 or later, capable of compiling for 32-bit (i386) targets.
-GCC 4.5 is easiest to work with due to avoiding libstdc++ issues (see below), but any version from 4.5 onwards (including 5.x) will work.
+To build DFHack you need GCC version 4.8 or later.
+GCC 4.8 is easiest to work with due to avoiding libstdc++ issues (see below), but any version from 4.8 onwards (including 5.x) will work.

-On 64-bit distributions, you'll need the multilib development tools and libraries:

-* ``gcc-multilib`` and ``g++-multilib``
-* If you have installed a non-default version of GCC - for example, GCC 4.5 on a distribution that defaults to 5.x - you may need to add the version number to the multilib packages.

-  * For example, ``gcc-4.5-multilib`` and ``g++-4.5-multilib`` if installing for GCC 4.5
-    on a system that uses a later GCC version.
-  * This is definitely required on Ubuntu/Debian, check if using a different distribution.

-Note that installing a 32-bit GCC on 64-bit systems (e.g. ``gcc:i386`` on Debian) will typically *not* work, as it depends on several other 32-bit libraries that conflict with system libraries.
-Alternatively, you might be able to use ``lxc`` to
-:forums:`create a virtual 32-bit environment <139553.msg5435310#msg5435310>`.

 Before you can build anything, you'll also need ``cmake``.
 It is advisable to also get ``ccmake`` on distributions that split the cmake package into multiple parts.

 You also need perl and the XML::LibXML and XML::LibXSLT perl packages (for the code generation parts).
 You should be able to find them in your distro repositories.